 Setting up a health savings account gives you the ability to pay for eligible medical expenses on a tax-advantaged basis.
 If your employer offers a high deductible health plan, you can save money on premiums, then combine that plan with either a personal or employer-funded HSA.
 In some cases, you can change the amount you contribute throughout the year to better meet your own needs and health care expenses.
 Take a look at some of the options and considerations if you want to change the HSA contribution mid year.

-In some cases your employer might contribute money to a health savings account on your behalf.
+In some cases, your employer might contribute money to a health savings account on your behalf.
 Many firms offer employer-funded health savings accounts to encourage their workers to choose a less costly high deductible health plan.
 If your employer makes regular contributions to a health savings account set up in your name, chances are those contributions cannot be changed.
 The employer might raise the amount put in each year, but there is typically no way for the worker to change those contributions.

 If you have an individual HSA that is not an employer-sponsored plan, you can change the amount you contribute at any time.
 Many people have an automatic monthly transfer set up between their bank accounts and the HSA, making funding the account relatively easy and painless.
 If you wish, you can change the amount of that monthly contribution or suspend the transfers.
-When you fund the HSA on your own you have the choice of making a lump sum contribution each year or making smaller contributions throughout the year.
+When you fund the HSA on your own, you have the choice of making a lump sum contribution each year or making smaller contributions throughout the year.

 If you do decide to change your level of HSA contributions mid-year, you need to ensure that the change does not put you over the yearly contribution limit.
-If you go over the annual health savings account contribution allowed by the IRS, you could be subject to taxes and penalties.
-For 2011, you can contribute up to $3,050 if you have an HSA that covers only yourself.
-If you have a family HSA, you can contribute up to $6,150.
-Special rules also allow those 55 and older to contribute an extra $1,000 to their HSA plans, for a total contribution limit of $4,050 and $7,150, respectively.
+For 2021, you can contribute up to $3,600 if you have an HSA that covers only yourself.
+If you have a family HSA, you can contribute up to $7,200.
+Special rules also allow those 55 and older to contribute an extra $1,000 to their HSA plans, for a total contribution limit of $4,600 and $8,200, respectively.